log10-io/log10/README.md

 * Getting Started: To explore all options and usage details, use CLI `log10 feedback predict --help`.

 Feel free to integrate AutoFeedback into your workflow to enhance the feedback and evaluation process.

+### ⚖️📊 Model Comparison
+Easily benchmark your logged completions using LLM models from OpenAI, Anthropic, Mistral, Meta, etc., by using the `log10 completions benchmark_models` command in the log10 CLI.
+Generate detailed reports and gain insights to enhance your model's performance and cost.
+Please refer to the [cli doc](cli_docs.md#log10-completions-benchmark_models) or the [demo video](https://www.loom.com/share/6d088f9f079f4e65962741f58344d77e?sid=1d2c51e6-8978-4422-af5b-d39ebe561b83) for details.

 ### 🔍🐞 Prompt chain debugging